Mathew M. Avram, MD, JD

 Mathew M. Avram, M.D., J.D. is the Director of the Massachusetts General Hospital Dermatology Laser & Cosmetic Center, Faculty Director for Laser and Cosmetic Training in the Department of Dermatology, Harvard Medical School, and Associate Professor of Dermatology at Harvard Medical School.
 Dr. Avram is President of the American Society for Laser Medicine & Surgery (ASLMS) for 2017-2018.
 He has been elected Treasurer of the American Society for Dermatologic Surgery (ASDS) where he also serves on the Executive Committee.

 Dr. Avram was the recipient of the ASLMS 2015 Annual Leon Goldman Award for excellence in research, patient care and education and the 2016 recipient of the ASLMS Annual Ellet Drake Award for innovation in laser surgery.
 Dr. Avram served as the Program Co-Chair of the 2010 ASLMS annual meeting in Phoenix, Arizona.
 Dr. Avram has also served as Co-Chair for an annual laser teaching session for the FDA in Silver Spring, Maryland since 2009.
-He has served as Co-Chair of the Cutaneous Laser Surgery Section of the ASLMS meeting in 2009, 2011, 2015 and 2016.
-He will do so again in 2017.
+He has served as Co-Chair of the Cutaneous Laser Surgery Section of the ASLMS meeting in 2009, 2011, 2015, 2016 and 2017.

 Dr. Avram has co-authored and/or edited six textbooks.
 He is co-author of the First and Second Editions of A Color Atlas of Cosmetic Dermatology published by McGraw-Hill (which has been translated into 5 languages) as well as its “iPhone app.”
 He is co-editor of Lasers and Lights, a textbook published by Elsevier and Laser & Light Source Treatments for the Skin by Jaypee.
 More recently, he has edited Fat Removal published by Wiley and was co-editor of Procedural Dermatology published by McGraw-Hill.
 He has published 58 peer-reviewed papers in each of the New England Journal of Medicine, the Journal of the American Academy of Dermatology, JAMA Dermatology, Lasers in Surgery & Medicine and Dermatologic Surgery as well as other journals as well as multiple chapters in leading dermatology textbooks.
 He has served Special Guest Editor of Lasers in Surgery & Medicine in 2009, 2014 and 2015.